 Licenses are required for this type of project, therefore a discussion with the appropriate teams (Marine Conservation team, Aquaculture and Fish Movement team, Marine Licensing team) in the Department of Agriculture, Environment and Rural Affairs is essential.

 It is important to get the buy-in of the marina at an early stage by conveying the benefits of the project, such as improved water quality to the marine.

-If you would like to get involved in a project like this please get in touch with Heidi McIlvenny at Ulster Wildlife, we would be delighted to talk to you! [email protected]
+If you would like to get involved in a project like this please get in touch with Heidi McIlvenny at Ulster Wildlife: [email protected]

 Species richness (the number of species) and species abundance (the number of each individual species) of mobile fauna (the organisms that live around the nurseries) and epibiota (the organisms that live on the oyster shells).